 Once you're at the location, you'll quickly be able to determine how good a cellular signal you'll have.
 If you have a solid cellular signal, you can likely just keep surfing as normal.

 Both boosters and antennas can be effective, but it can vary greatly from location to location which one will work best.
-So be sure to experiment with all of your existing options.
+Be sure to experiment with all of your existing options.

 For more information on enhancing cellular signals: